AkshathRaghav/cubot.io/README.md

 Cubot cube = new Cubot(temp) ; // makes your cube with the given input
 ```

 3. To solve, use solve() which gives you the solution as a String ( you can use this if you want in your projects ).
-Or if you just want to solve your cube, just print the solution returned.
+Or if you just want to solve your cube, just print the solution returned. <br>
-Note : In case the String[] used while making the object is wrong or faulty you will have to re-enter the Strings.
+**Note : In case the String[] used while making the object is wrong or faulty you will have to re-enter the Strings.
 If they are all of same length, then Cubot will let you know if an edge is flipped or a corner is flipped.
-In either of the two cases, Cubot will stop solving, give you the output till there, and then let you know that something is wrong.
+In either of the two cases, Cubot will stop solving, give you the output till there, and then let you know that something is wrong.**

 ```java